Services for Individuals with Physical Disabilities and Adults 60+

 Adult day care services, including restorative therapy, classes and activities.

 This program works with persons under 60 who are blind or visually impaired with rehab services including: occupational and physical therapy, orientation and mobility, counseling, assisted technology and adaptive equipment.

 Persons with disabilities are provided assistance with dental services.

 Home delivered meals to home bound individuals with a physical disability.

-Adult Care Connection Program provides information, referrals and care consultation helpline case management services to family caregivers caring for an older adult age 60 and older in Sedgwick County.
+Adult Care Connection Program provides information, referral and care consultation helpline case management services to family caregivers caring for an older adult 60 and over in Sedgwick County.

 This program provides adults age 60 and older and their caregivers an adult day care service that not only provides respite for the caregiver but also activities of daily living, mobility, medication management, nutrition, arts and recreation, community integration, case management services and transportation to and from the facility.